 Skip to main content

 The aiRule validates data using a plain-English instruction.
-Datris generates a Python validation script from your instruction via an LLM (single API call), then runs the script locally against all data.
-This approach costs ~$0.003 per rule regardless of file size, compared to the previous approach of sending all data to the LLM.
+Datris generates a Python validation script from your instruction via an LLM (single API call), then runs the script in the container against all data.

 Configuration